 PEBA’s Board of Directors is composed of 11 appointed members.
 Board members are either representative, meaning they belong to a class of employees or retirees they represent, or non-representative, meaning they do not belong to a class of employees or retirees.

-Pearce, now retired, was Head of Student Health for American International Group (AIG).
+Pearce, now retired, was Head of Student Health for American International Group.
 He has more than 42 years of experience in the insurance industry having begun his career in 1970 with Pearce & Pearce, Inc., the business established by his parents in 1948.
 His experience encompasses every aspect of claims administration including premium administration, waiver administration and underwriting implementation.

 In 2002, Pearce was awarded The Order of the Palmetto by the Governor of South Carolina and was named the 2002 South Carolina Ambassador for Economic Development.
-He has served on various local and statewide Board of Directors.
+He has also served on various local and statewide Board of Directors.

 Pearce is married to the former Carolyn Gibbons Coker.
 They have four sons, three granddaughters and one grandson.

 Heisler joined Sonoco in 1994 as Manager of Compensation and Benefits.
 In 1996, he was promoted to Director of Employee Benefits.
 He previously held positions in human resource and employee benefits management with Tredegar Industries and Ethyl Corporation in Richmond, VA, with Joy Manufacturing in Pittsburgh, PA, and at Penn State University, where he was the University’s designated retirement counselor for the State Employees Retirement System of Pennsylvania.
-Heisler had more than 40 years of experience in employee benefits management, retirement and insurance.
+Heisler has more than 40 years of experience in employee benefits management, retirement and insurance.

 A native of western Pennsylvania, Heisler graduated from Penn State with a Bachelor of Arts degree.
 For several years, he served as a board member for the Hartsville YMCA and Metro Board of the YMCA of the Upper Pee Dee.
 He has been a featured presenter and panelist at seminars and conferences and previously served as Chair of the Paper Industry Benefits Group.